 Homewood has assets that even those in nearby neighborhoods may not know about.

-“There are currently beautiful works of art from Vanessa German’s art house, the beautiful mural on the busway underpass, the side of Community Empowerment Association—there’s a brand new “Liberation Wall” there,” says Kolke, referring to a super-sized mural.
+“There are currently beautiful works of art from Vanessa German’s art house, the beautiful mural on the busway underpass (by Kyle Holbrook), the side of Community Empowerment Association—there’s a brand new “Liberation Wall” there (also by Holbrook),” says Kolke, referring to a super-sized mural.
 “There’s already some tremendous works of art that speak to not only Homewood history but Black history.”

 “We are now adding to that through the Art Walk.
 We’re partnering with a Homewood resident, the artist Camo (Camerin Nesbit), who is doing murals along the main business corridor.”